Saya Woolfalk

 Saya Woolfalk (born 1979, Gifu City, Japan) is an American artist known for her multimedia exploration of hybridity, science, race and sex.
 Woolfalk uses science fiction and fantasy to reimagine the world in multiple dimensions.

-Currently represented by Leslie Tonkonow gallery, she was a graduate advisor at the Art Institute of Chicago and a BFA critic at Parsons School of Design in 2012 and a visiting artist at Montclair State University in 2012 and 2013.
+Saya Woolfalk is represented by Leslie Tonkonow Artworks & Projects, New York.
+She was a graduate advisor at the Art Institute of Chicago and a BFA critic at Parsons School of Design in 2012.
+She was also a visiting artist at Montclair State University in 2012 and 2013.
 Woolfalk was an adjunct professor at Parsons from 2013 to 2018.

 Early life and education

-Woolfalk was born in Gifu City, Japan, to a Japanese mother and a mixed-race African American and white father.
-She grew up in Scarsdale, New York and has described that herself as "binational" as a child because of her early childhood in Japan, along with frequent visits back to the country after moving to the United States.
-She has expressed that this "binational" background is very influential to her, making themes of hybridity very prominent in her work.
+Woolfalk was born in Gifu City, Japan, to a Japanese mother and a mixed-race African American and Caucasian father.
+She grew up in Scarsdale, New York and has described herself as "binational".
+As a child, her early childhood was spent in Japan along with frequent visits back to Japan after moving to the United States.
+She expressed that this "binational" background is very influential to her, making themes of hybridity very prominent in her work.

 Woolfalk was educated at Brown University (B.A.
 Visual Art and Economics 2001) and earned her M.F.A. in Sculpture at the School of the Art Institute of Chicago in 2004.
 Woolfalk moved to New York in the 2006, to participate in the Whitney Museum of American Art Independent Study Program.